Dr Xiao Chen

 DOI 10.1007/978-3-030-37352-8_53

-Citations Scopus - 8Web of Science - 4
+Citations Scopus - 1Web of Science - 4

 2019 Zhang R, Chen X, Wen S, Zheng J, 'Who Activated My Voice Assistant?
-A Stealthy Attack on Android Phones Without Users Awareness', 378-396 (2019)
+A Stealthy Attack on Android Phones Without Users’ Awareness', Lecture Notes in Computer Science Including Subseries Lecture Notes in Artificial Intelligence and Lecture Notes in Bioinformatics, 11806 LNCS, 378-396 (2019)

 Voice Assistant (VAs) are increasingly popular for human-computer interaction (HCI) smartphones.
 To help users automatically conduct various tasks, these tools usually come with high privileges and are able to access sensitive system resources.
-A comprised VA is a stepping stone for attackers to hack into users¿ phones.
+A comprised VA is a stepping stone for attackers to hack into users' phones.
 Prior work has experimentally demonstrated that VAs can be a promising attack point for HCI tools.
 However, the state-of-the-art approaches require ad-hoc mechanisms to activate VAs that are non-trivial to trigger in practice and are usually limited to specific mobile platforms.
-To mitigate the limitations faced by the state-of-the-art, we propose a novel attack approach, namely Vaspy, which crafts the users¿ ¿activation voice¿ by silently listening to users¿ phone calls.
+To mitigate the limitations faced by the state-of-the-art, we propose a novel attack approach, namely Vaspy, which crafts the users' "activation voice" by silently listening to users' phone calls.
 Once the activation voice is formed, Vaspy can select a suitable occasion to launch an attack.
 Vaspy embodies a machine learning model that learns suitable attacking times to prevent the attack from being noticed by the user.
 We implement a proof-of-concept spyware and test it on a range of popular Android phones.
 The experimental results demonstrate that this approach can silently craft the activation voice of the users and launch attacks.
 In the wrong hands, a technique like Vaspy can enable automated attacks to HCI tools.
 By raising awareness, we urge the community and manufacturers to revisit the risks of VAs and subsequently revise the activation logic to be resilient to the style of attacks proposed in this work.

 DOI 10.1007/978-3-030-30619-9_27

-Citations Scopus - 6
+Citations Scopus - 11

-2014 Wu D, Chen X, Chen C, Zhang J, Xiang Y, Zhou W, 'On Addressing the Imbalance Problem: A Correlated KNN Approach for Network Traffic Classification', , SPRINGER INTERNATIONAL PUBLISHING AG 138-151 (2014)
+2014 Wu D, Chen X, Chen C, Zhang J, Xiang Y, Zhou W, 'On Addressing the Imbalance Problem: A Correlated KNN Approach for Network Traffic Classification', NETWORK AND SYSTEM SECURITY, 8792, 138-151 (2014)

-Citations Scopus - 10Web of Science - 4
+Citations Scopus - 1Web of Science - 5

-2013 Zhang J, Chen X, Xiang Y, Zhou W, 'Zero-day traffic identification', 213-227 (2013)
+2013 Zhang J, Chen X, Xiang Y, Zhou W, 'Zero-day traffic identification', Lecture Notes in Computer Science Including Subseries Lecture Notes in Artificial Intelligence and Lecture Notes in Bioinformatics, 8300 LNCS, 213-227 (2013)

 Recent research on Internet traffic classification has achieved certain success in the application of machine learning techniques into flow statistics based method.
 However, existing methods fail to deal with zero-day traffic which are generated by previously unknown applications in a traffic classification system.
 To tackle this critical problem, we propose a novel traffic classification scheme which has the capability of identifying zero-day traffic as well as accurately classifying the traffic generated by pre-defined application classes.
 In addition, the proposed scheme provides a new mechanism to achieve fine-grained classification of zero-day traffic through manually labeling very few traffic flows.
 The preliminary empirical study on a big traffic data show that the proposed scheme can address the problem of zero-day traffic effectively.
 When zero-day traffic present, the classification performance of the proposed scheme is significantly better than three state-of-the-art methods, random forest classifier, classification with flow correlation, and semi-supervised traffic classification. © Springer International Publishing Switzerland 2013.